 I like shortening pie crust and butter pie crust for different reasons.
-Pies made with shortening (I use a mix of regular and butter flavored) seem to get the most compliments because people hone in on the super flaky texture; but I personally love the flavor of butter crusts, which can be just as flaky when made with precision.
-Making a flaky, blind baked butter crust that doesn’t shrink takes a little practice and attention to detail.
+Pies made with shortening (I use a mix of regular and butter flavored) seem to get the most compliments because people hone in on the super flaky texture.
+However, I personally love the flavor of butter crusts, which can be just as flaky when made with precision.
+Making a flaky, blind baked butter crust that doesn't shrink takes a little practice and attention to detail.

 To get a great texture and avoid shrinkage, here are some tricks for the perfect all butter pie crust.